-- 1. All requests will be reviewed by the University Union Office or the Conference and Event Services Office for conformity with State University regulations and Binghamton University policy, including the following conditions: - Eligibility of the group; - Consistency of the purposes of the event with the general objectives of the University; - Filing and executing the necessary documents. - 2.
-Both the reserving organization and the purpose of the proposed event will be subject to approval by the University Union Office or the Conference and Event Services Office as being compatible with these guidelines.
+- 1. All requests will be reviewed by the endorsing department or the Conference and Event Services Office (if external) for conformity with State University regulations and Binghamton University policy, including the following conditions: - Eligibility of the group; - o Consistency of the purposes of the event with the general objectives of the University; - Filing and executing the necessary documents. - 2.
+Both the reserving organization and the purpose of the proposed event will be subject to approval by the endorsing department or the Conference and Event Services Office (if external) as being compatible with these guidelines.
 When a clear determination of eligibility cannot be made by the Conference and Event Services Office, the request will be forwarded to the Campus Events Coordinating Committee for a final determination.